 It’s textbook.
-The past 40 years are a case study in how this financial tyranny evolves:
+The past 40 years are a case study of how this financial tyranny evolves:

 - You start small.
-People doing reportable cash transactions with their bank in 1970 were a relative few -- $10,000 was a lot of money back then.
+People doing reportable cash transactions with their bank in 1970 were relatively few -- $10,000 was a lot of money back then.

 - Don’t worry about public opinion or inalienable rights.
 If, for example, circumventing the 2nd Amendment with a public battle to pass gun control laws is extraordinarily difficult, find another way to skin that cat.
 Make it difficult for people in the gun business to operate by limiting their access to banks.